-- Corporate tax allowances (i.e. tax credit from corporate tax payable), such as: - Development Tax Allowances In specific regions of the country, corporate tax may be reduced by 10%, 30% or 50% of the value of certain types of investments (up to 80% of the annual corporate tax base) - Investments or renovations to enhance energy efficiency - Production of films or video - Supporting performing arts - Tax allowance on live music services - Tax offsets of between 2.25 7.5% for certified contributions towards popular Hungarian team sports.
+- Corporate tax allowances (i.e. tax credit from corporate tax payable), such as: - Development Tax Allowances In specific regions of the country, corporate tax may be reduced by 10%, 30% or 50% of the value of certain types of investments (up to 80% of the annual corporate tax base) - Investments or renovations to enhance energy efficiency - Production of films or video - Tax offsets of between 2.25 7.5% for certified contributions towards popular Hungarian team sports.
 In an effort to boost community and sports in Hungary, a taxpayer may opt to contribute up to 80% of their corporate tax payable towards popular team sports.
 Eligibility criteria is to be applied in all cases. - Tax incentives for small and medium-sized companies.
 Immediate tax deduction may be available for the purchase of new fixed assets or intellectual products for small to medium sized enterprises.